-Indeed, Gods at War: Defeating the Idols That Battle for Your Heart, written by a teaching pastor, reads like a sermon series, and a quality one at that.
+Indeed, Gods at War: Defeating the Idols that Battle for Your Heart, written by a teaching pastor, reads like a sermon series, and a quality one at that.
 Idleman opens up the book by explaining that idolatry, far from being an obsolete sin, is really the root cause of many surface sins.
-It’s a root cause because, for Idleman, idolatry is all about misplaced worship and disordered loves.
-In combating idolatry, the battle for our heart is one or lost.
+It’s a root cause because idolatry is all about misplaced worship and disordered loves.
+In combating idolatry, the battle for our heart is won or lost.

 Each chapter concludes with a series of “diagnostic questions” to help the reader determine where they might be susceptible to false worship.
 For instance, concluding the chapter “the god of success” Idleman asks “What’s your operating definition for success?
 What goals… chart your course?”
 In light of the chapter, these are probing questions.
 They also make the book ideal for group study.

 Idolatry is a big issue in the bible and it can be difficult to know how to apply commands against idolatry to modern day life.
 Idleman does a good job of bringing out some key applications.
 After reading the book in its entirety I would like to read a more scholarly approach to the same topic.
 How legitimate is the connection between commands against Old Testament idolatry and modern day vices?
 I still feel like there are some unanswered questions at this level.
 However, I was unable to find fault with Idleman’s applications.
 On the whole, his book answered more questions than it raised.